SSWConsulting/SSW.People.Profiles/Jonty-Gardner/Jonty-Gardner.md

 With a diverse portfolio of experience in industries such as weddings, film, education, and travel photography, Jonty brings a wealth of expertise to our team at SSW.
 He embraces a mindset of continuous growth and strives for excellence in all he does.

-When not in the office, Jonty actively cultivates his skills and well-being, dedicating time to honing his filmmaking craft, participating in athletic pursuits like half-marathons, and enriching his spiritual life.
+When not in the office, Jonty actively cultivates his skills and well-being, dedicating time to honing his filmmaking craft, participating in athletic pursuits like half-marathons, and spending quality time with friends and family.